lynckia/licode/blog/_posts/2012-12-17-travis-webrtc.md

 ------

 For testing we used Jasmine and its asynchronous functionalities.
-We use it to test Lynckia but it can also be used to test WebRTC applications.
+We use it to test Licode but it can also be used to test WebRTC applications.
 Below we show one of our examples in the
 [test cases](https://github.com/ging/lynckia/blob/master/test/nuve-test.js):